-- The worsening impacts of climate change are forcing an alarming number of U.S. residents to endure more extreme weather conditions and storms each year without adequate protection for their health, safety, and comfort. - of extreme weather in the last five years.
+- The worsening impacts of climate change are forcing an alarming number of U.S. residents to endure more extreme weather conditions and storms each year without adequate protection for their health, safety, and comfort. - One recent poll found that 71% of U.S. adults have been personally affected by some form of extreme weather in the last five years.